After decades in politics, Bill Barisoff is finally stepping out of the provincial spotlight.

 Speaking from his home in Oliver Sunday afternoon, the Penticton MLA and Speaker of the House announced that he would not be running for re-election in 2013, putting an end to months of rumour and speculation about the possibility.

-“With so many important pending projects on the go, I made the decision to run in the 2009 provincial general election that unfortunately became the nastiest of my entire political career,” he said.
-Those unfinished projects are all now a reality, including the Centre of Excellence at Okanagan College, which he said is one of his proudest achievements to have helped along.
+"With so many important pending projects on the go I made the decision to run in the 2009 provincial general election that unfortunately became the nastiest of my entire political career," he said.
+Despite B.C.'s rapidly deteriorating financial situation and fragile global economic environment making it difficult to ensure that those projects moved forward, Barisoff said they are all now a reality.

 Born and raised in Oliver, Barisoff owned a trucking firm before entering provincial politics.
 He also served as a school trustee for 18 years, including eight as chair of the Southern Okanagan school board, was a volunteer firefighter in Oliver for over 25 years and sat on the Okanagan Labour Relations Council.
 He was also chair of the Oliver Recreation Commission for one year.